moondance-labs/tanssi-docs/learn/framework/overview.md

 - **Data Structures** - besides the list of blocks, where each block contains a set of transactions along with a reference to the previous block, an optimized and performant strategy to store the state of the network is needed

-- **Governance** - if the Appchain is designed to be permissionless, a voting mechanism is important in order to keep it evolving and reflecting the community will
+- **Governance** - if the appchain is designed to be permissionless, a voting mechanism is important in order to keep it evolving and reflecting the community will

 - **Upgradeability** - it is necessary to clearly define how to upgrade, how modifications are implemented, and how conflicts are resolved within the network